 With the Common Data Model there is no need to manually stitch together different data structures, a technical hurdle that needed to be overcome before anything could be built to share data.
 It is now an afterthought that involves deciding whether or not any custom entities are required beyond the 120+ that come pre-configured and already cover the majority of useful data fields.

-Build an App Without Coding in Power Apps
+Hod do you Build an App Without Coding?

 The Common Data Model is especially powerful when it comes to using Microsoft Power Apps.
 A suite of business apps can be created all focused on different problems within different departments.
 All of them will be using common elements without a database administrator ever being involved.
 Because of this, apps built using this framework will utilise best data practices, conveniently avoiding the pitfalls of Shadow IT and making it easier for everyone to adhere to a data governance framework.